• Latest

 The Oxford Castle, constructed between 1071 and 1073, was a motte-and-bailey structure made of wood.
 Most of the castle’s structures had been rebuilt in stone by the 13th century.

 Following the Civil War, Oxford Castle mainly operated as the local jail.
-After being closed in 1996, the prison was renovated to become a hotel and tourist destination.
+After closing in 1996, the prison was renovated to become a hotel and tourist destination.

 Highlights

 Oxford Castle & Prison, a popular tourist destination, comprises the modern-day remnants of Saxon St. George’s Tower, Motte-and-Bailey Mound, the Prison D-Wing, and Debtor’s Tower.
-After being renovated, the Oxford Prison buildings are now a restaurant and heritage complex with open courtyards for markets and theatrical performances and guided tours of the ancient buildings.
+After being renovated, the Oxford Prison buildings are now a restaurant and heritage complex with open courtyards for markets, theatrical performances, and guided tours of the ancient buildings.

 The Experiences at the Prison

-• Adding the Jailbreak – Escape Room to your itinerary for some light-hearted fun is perfect!
-Murder Mystery evenings will help you don your detective spirit where one can explore the prison while speaking to the convicts to determine who committed the murder!
+• Adding the Jailbreak – Escape Room to your itinerary for light-hearted fun is perfect!
+Murder Mystery evenings will help you don your detective spirit, where one can explore the prison while speaking to the convicts to determine who committed the murder!

 Plan your visit